-This manual outlines procedures specific to the Physical Therapist Assistant Associate in Science (AS) Program at Naugatuck Valley Community College.
+This manual outlines procedures specific to the Physical Therapist Assistant Associate in Science (AS) Program at CT State Naugatuck Valley.
 It also provides a framework within which students and faculty can function harmoniously.
 Students are expected to become thoroughly familiar with its contents and to apply these to govern their behavior in the PTA program.
 Success will also require student investment in their education with active participation in the learning process.

-The provisions of this manual do not constitute a contract, express or implied, between any applicant, student, or graduate and the faculty or the College.
+The provisions of this Manual do not constitute a contract, express or implied, between any applicant, student, or graduate and the faculty or the College.

 Please note that the PTA program may make amendments to the Student Manual of Academic and Clinical Procedures for the PTA Program as college policies, program procedures, or accreditation requirements change.
-If changes occur, students will be notified and held responsible for reviewing the changes and adhering to the new procedures as written.
+In the situation that changes occur, students will be given notification that changes have been made and the student is responsible for reviewing the changes in the manual.
+They are also responsible for adhering to the new policies as written.